 - 2 tbsp coconut sugar

 - salt and pepper to taste

-- Add wine, tomato paste, carrots, mushrooms, chopped bacon, rosemary, honey, and bay leafs to the beef mixture.
+Add wine, tomato paste, carrots, mushrooms, chopped bacon, rosemary, coconut sugar, and bay leafs to the beef mixture.

 Set slow cooker to low, and cook for 4-6 hours.